Meet Our Team

 Rabbi Janet Marder, a Los Angeles native, graduated from the University of California at Santa Cruz and was ordained in 1979 by the Hebrew Union College-Jewish Institute of Religion in New York.
 Following ordination, she pursued graduate studies in the Department of Comparative Literature at UCLA, specializing in Modern Hebrew and Yiddish.

 In 1983, she became the first ordained rabbi of Beth Chayim Chadashim, a Los Angeles synagogue with special outreach to lesbian and gay Jews.
 During her five years with that congregation, she founded NECHAMA, a Federation-funded program of AIDS education for the Jewish community.
-From 1988 to 1999, Rabbi Marder served the Union of American Hebrew Congregations, providing leadership and guidance to Reform synagogues in Southern California, Arizona, New Mexico, Nevada and Texas.
+From 1988 to 1999, Rabbi Marder served the Union of American Hebrew Congregations (now the URJ), providing leadership and guidance to Reform synagogues in Southern California, Arizona, New Mexico, Nevada and Texas.

 In August 1999, she became Senior Rabbi of Congregation Beth Am.
 In her Vision for the Congregation, presented in April 2009, she said, “I want us to be a congregation that is Jewishly dynamic, focused on moving every member forward from where they are right now.
 Imagine a synagogue in which you’re always looking for ways to climb up to the next step; progressing towards deeper learning, richer faith and spiritual development, greater commitment and practice.
 In this place, we’re ambitious for our own growth; we’ve tasted something delicious and we’re always hungry for the next bite.
 Our Judaism is not fueled by habit, guilt or fear of anti-Semitism; we’re drawn forward by love and joy, motivated by curiosity and the search for meaning.
 We know that new discoveries will unfold every year of our life; we’re excited about making this lifelong journey with good companions who will be with us all the way.”

-Rabbi Janet's articles have appeared in Reform Judaism Magazine, The Reconstructionist, Sh'ma and several anthologies.
+Rabbi Janet Marder's articles have appeared in Reform Judaism Magazine, The Reconstructionist, Sh'ma and several anthologies.
 She has served as President of the Pacific Association of Reform Rabbis, the first woman and the first non-congregational rabbi to be elected to that office.
 In April 2003 Rabbi Marder was elected the first woman president of the Central Conference of American Rabbis.
-She is a Senior Rabbinic Fellow of the Shalom Hartman Institute in Jerusalem, and is a co-editor of the new High Holy Day Machzor for the Reform Movement.
-She is married to Rabbi Sheldon Marder of the Jewish Home in San Francisco, and they have two daughters, Betsy and Rachel.
+She is a Senior Rabbinic Fellow of the Shalom Hartman Institute in Jerusalem.
+Rabbi Marder and her husband, Rabbi Sheldon Marder, served as co-editors, translators, writers and commentators for two liturgical projects published by the Reform Movement: Mishkan HaNefesh: Machzor for the Days of Awe, and Mishkan HaLev: Prayers for S'lichot and the Month of Elul (CCAR, 2015 and 2017).
+The Marders have two daughters, Betsy and Rachel, and three grandchildren, Maisie Frances, Judah Gabriel and Oze Baldwin Rafael.

 Rachel Tasch, Executive Director

 Rachel Tasch joined Beth Am as Executive Director in June, 2012.
 In this role, Rachel combines her passion for engaging others in Jewish life with her professional management experience.
-Before settling in California in 1998 and joining Beth Am, Rachel managed the Canadian practice of a health care consulting firm, Technology Assessment Group.
+Before settling in California in 1998 and joining Beth Am, Rachel worked in health care consulting in Canada.
 As our Executive Director, Rachel oversees the daily operations of the congregation, translating Beth Am’s mission statement into concrete reality.
 She oversees finance, technology and facilities, setting a tone of warmth in every interaction.
 She enjoys helping members and prospective members take the next step on their Jewish journey.

 Before joining the Beth Am staff, Rachel was a member of the Board of Directors from 2005-2012, serving as President of the congregation from 2009-2011.
 During her tenure as President, she spearheaded the acquisition of the adjacent parcel of land purchased in 2011.
 Rachel holds a bachelor’s degree in Human Biology from Stanford University and an MBA, with a focus on marketing, finance and health administration, from the University of Chicago.
 More recently, she participated in the Wexner Heritage Program, an intensive Jewish studies program for community leaders across the country.

-Rachel and her husband Ted live in Menlo Park with their three children, Sam, Ethan and Joanna.
-With her kids, she enjoys following college and professional basketball and riding roller coasters.
-In her free time, she loves to hike and is learning to play guitar.
+Rachel and her husband Ted live in Menlo Park.
+Their three children are heading out into the world: Sam (having launched himself), Ethan and Joanna (off at college).
+With her kids, she enjoys following college and professional basketball.
+In her free time, she and Ted love to hike, and they have completed a few half marathons together.

 Mandy Eisner, Director of Development

 Mandy Eisner oversees all development-related activities at Beth Am.
-She has helped Beth Am ensure long-term financial stability through realization of our goals for the Fund for the Future endowment as well as putting into place an annual campaign, a planned giving program and regular community special events such as Bella Notte and other celebrations for the congregation.
+She has helped Beth Am ensure long-term financial stability through the campaign for the Fund for the Future endowment, is currently managing the From Strength to Strength campaign, and created and directs our Annual Campaign, Legacy Giving program and various special community events.

-A Bay Area native and graduate of UC Santa Barbara with degrees in English and French, Mandy has had adventures living in France, Jerusalem, New York and Los Angeles.
-Mandy has worked in non-profit organizations since 1993, when she was a new graduate looking for her passion.
-Her first position was raising funds for pediatric cancer and AIDS research at the Neil Bogart Memorial Labs in Los Angeles, and that sealed her destiny in the non-profit sector.
-Next it was off to New York, where she produced fundraising special events for Cancer Care, a social service agency in Manhattan.
-From 2000-2007, Mandy served as the Regional Director for the Association of Reform Zionists of America and World Union for Progressive Judaism in Los Angeles.
+A Bay Area native and graduate of UC Santa Barbara with degrees in English and French, Mandy has had adventures living in France, Jerusalem, New York and Los Angeles and has worked in the non-profit sector since 1993.
+Before joining the Beth Am team in 2007, Mandy was the Regional Director for the Association of Reform Zionists of America and World Union for Progressive Judaism in Los Angeles.
 During that time, she raised awareness and funds for the international Reform movement and had the fascinating opportunity to work with Progressive Jews from all over the world.
+She is the Immediate Past President of ATID (Advancing Temple Institutional Development), the Union for Reform Judaism’s development professional affiliate group.

 Mandy is married to Dennis Eisner, who is the Senior Rabbi of Peninsula Temple Beth El in San Mateo.
-They have a daughter Sadie and son Max, who sometimes get confused about which “Beth” they are going to.
+They have a daughter, Sadie, and son Max.

 Rabbi Jonathan Prosnit was born on Manhattan's Upper West Side.
 He earned his bachelor's degree from Trinity College in Hartford, CT and was ordained by the Hebrew Union College in New York City.
 As a Rabbinical student, he has worked in East Liverpool, Ohio; Melbourne Australia; and at Temple Micah in Washington, D.C.
 Rabbi Jonathan has also interned at Westchester Reform Temple where he worked on their Next Dor project, creating dynamic programs geared toward New York's unaffiliated 20/30-year-olds.
 Prior to Rabbinical School, Rabbi Jonathan worked as a Community Liaison for a New York State Senator and as an ESL teacher in Santiago, Chile.